ccstudentcc/oop/MemoryPool/README.md

 cmake ..
 cmake --build . --config Release
 ```
-The compiled program can be found in the `build\Release` folder.
+The compiled program can be found in  `build\Release\test.exe` when test on Windows or in `build\test` when test on Linux.

 # Program Interfaces